sentinel1909/crusty-rustacean-blog/src/content/blog/2023/2023_10_11_demystifying_actix_web_middleware.md

 tags: ["middleware"]
 ---

+_Revised: 2023-10-15 The core maintainer of Actix Web kindly offered my some feedback on this article which I've incorporated._

 ## Introduction

 Earlier this year, I worked through [Zero to Production in Rust](https://www.zero2prod.com) by [Luca Palmieri](https://lpalmieri.com) using the Axum web framework.
 This a) forced me to learn that framework and b) force me to think when overcoming the differences.